FFmpeg/FFV1/ffv1.md

 |}                                                           |       |

 **primary\_color\_count** is defined as 1 + ( chroma_planes ?
 2 : 0 ) + ( alpha_plane ?
 1 : 0 ).

+**padding** specifies a bit without any significance and used only for byte alignment.
+MUST be 0.

 **slice_size** indicates the size of the slice in bytes.
 Note: this allows finding the start of slices before previous slices have been fully decoded.
 And allows this way parallel decoding as well as error resilience.